jogi-k/micro-controllers-part3-/slides.md

 * Attempt to put Python on Micro-Controller-Boards
 * Started with an own Board
-* Interpreter now available for a lot of µC-Boards
+* Interpreter now available for a lot of Micro-C-Boards
 * Including the Raspberry-Pi Pico